Re-classifying a Point Cloud in FME

 To understand the basics of working with point clouds in FME, see Getting Started with Point Clouds and Point Clouds (IFMEPointCloud) documentation.
 Key transformers for setting component values include the PointCloudOnRasterComponentSetter, which sets them based on an overlaid raster, and the PointCloudExpressionEvaluator, which sets them based on expressions or conditional statements.

 The goal of this scenario is to correct a point cloud’s classification values.
 Sometimes, points can be misclassified since they are based on algorithms.
-If you have a dataset that contains related information, such as building footprints, you can use it to correct the misclassified points—for example, by setting all points that fall within building footprints to 6 (which means “buildings” according to the ASPRS LAS Specification).
+If you have a dataset containing related information, such as building footprints, you can use it to correct misclassified points—for example, by setting all points within building footprints to 6 (which means “buildings” according to the ASPRS LAS Specification).

 Step-by-Step Instructions